A. M. Burrage: Life and work

 Burrage was born in Hillingdon, London, in 1889.
 His father, Alfred Sherrington Burrage, and his uncle, Edwin Harcourt Burrage, were both prolific writers of magazine stories for boys.
 Burrage attended St Augustine's Abbey School in Ramsgate.
 After his father died in 1906, A. M. Burrage began writing fiction, partly to support his family.
 Burrage's main market for his fiction were British pulp magazines, such as The Grand Magazine, The Novel Magazine, Cassell's Magazine and The Weekly Tale-Teller.

 He served in the Artists’ Rifles in the First World War.
 Burrage's publisher, Victor Gollancz Ltd., later published a memoir of his war experiences, War Is War, as by "Ex-Private X".
 War Is War received several good reviews, although it did not sell as well as Gollancz had hoped it would.

 For children, Burrage wrote a humorous novel, Poor Dear Esme (1925), about a boy who disguises himself as a girl and attends a girls' school.
-Poor Dear Esme was described by Jack Adrian as a "comic classic", and the book was often reprinted.
+Poor Dear Esme, which has been described by Jack Adrian as a "comic classic", was often reprinted.
 Burrage also wrote historical and romance fiction.
 Burrage's historical fiction was often set in seventeenth-century England, as in the 1936 story "Mr. Codesby's Behaviour".

 Burrage is now remembered mainly for his horror fiction, some of which was originally collected in the books Some Ghost Stories (1927) and Someone in the Room (1931, as by "Ex-Private X"), and much of which has been reprinted by Ash-Tree Press.

 Burrage was a lapsed Roman Catholic.
 He died at Edgware General Hospital at the age of sixty-seven on 18 December 1956.